Edinburgh’s Broughton Street has a famous chip shop. This is the other one.

 In addition to its fine stores and restaurants, Broughton Street is bookended by two chip shops—chippies—those essential purveyors of British post-drinking fare from fish and chips to deep-fried pizza.
 Caffé Piccante was, and remains, at the top of Broughton Street next to a busy intersection, and gets all the headlines: it’s a favorite of visiting Edinburgh festival celebrities and is also known as the Disco Chippie because it sometimes holds DJ sets.

 Rapido Cafe was, and remains, a couple of hundred yards down the hill, with a bright orange storefront, smaller than Piccante, but crucially, only 37 seconds from our front door.
 By sheer proximity, it became our local, and how I acquired a taste for Scottish chippy food.

 Rapido is a tiny place—two metal tables and chairs—with a long menu and deep-fried wares sweating on display under harsh light.
-With a nod to its Italian roots, the options include large range of pastas, calzones, and pizzas (including some ‘gourmet’ pizzas such as prawns with Tabasco) as well as the usual chippy suspects: deep-fried haggis, haggis pizza, baked potatoes, fish and chips, deep-fried blood sausage, white sausage, and other blood and fat and gristle combos.
+With a nod to its Italian roots, the options include a large range of pastas, calzones, and pizzas (including some ‘gourmet’ pizzas such as prawns with Tabasco) as well as the usual chippy suspects: deep-fried haggis, haggis pizza, baked potatoes, fish and chips, deep-fried blood sausage, white sausage, and other blood and fat and gristle combos.
 (They’d probably deep-fry a Mars Bar for you, but I have never seen anyone order one.)
 They also have decent-looking vegetarian options, though I have never ordered any.